octo-technology/OpenTezos/docs/dapp/front.md

 ![](../../static/img/dapp/front13.png)

-After a while, the UI is re-rendered: bought ticket is displayed.
+After a while, the UI is re-rendered: The bought ticket is displayed.
 ![](../../static/img/dapp/front14.png)